 1. Content: Make It Sticky

 When times are good, brands with ambitious goals do whatever they can to get meaningful results faster.
-But if you’re reducing budgets, then you should focus on the things that last longer.
+But if you’re reducing budgets, you should focus on the longer-lasting things.
 As a colleague of mine once said, “I don’t know why everyone wants to go viral.
 I want my content to be cancer.
 I want it to stick around and be hard to get rid of.”
-This is the mindset to be in when you’re trying to reduce costs.
+This is the mindset to be in when trying to reduce costs.

-There are two types of media that stick around forever: owned media and earned media.
+Two types of media stick around forever: owned media and earned media.
 Your owned media is any channel you control, where create 100% of the content, like your blog or your email marketing.
 Your earned media appears on channels you don’t control or create, think magazine articles, and (organic) reviews.